andyatkinson/andyatkinson.github.io/rails-tips.md

 A better solution is to use the [fx](https://github.com/teoljungberg/fx) gem.
 With fx, native database functions can be dumped into the Ruby schema format.
 Yay!

-#### Remove unused indexes

-In a Rails migration, check for the existence of the index like: `index_exists?(:table_name, :column_name)` before writing it.
-Indexes may have different generated names in different environments.

-#### Use Strong Migrations

-Follow the tips in [strong_migrations](https://github.com/ankane/strong_migrations).
-Create your own custom checks.
-Explain your rationale when using `safety_assured`.

 #### Bundler platforms

 If developing on OS X, deploying on Linux, and vendoring gems, the Darwin pre-built gem will be installed.
 Add the Linx platform: